 Sometimes, the methods may not work properly because of pre-selected settings.
 If you face any problem, just close the workbook and then open it again to apply the methods.

-In this article, we have demonstrated 4 easy methods to View Excel Sheets in Separate Windows.
+In this article, we have demonstrated 4 easy methods to view Excel sheets in separate windows.
 We have used different cases to explain them.
 I hope these methods will help you to perform your tasks easily.
 Furthermore, we have also added the practice book at the beginning of the article.
 You can download it to learn more.
-Last of all, if you have any suggestions or queries, feel free to ask in the comment section below.

 - How to Split a Workbook to Separate Excel Files with VBA Code